neural-cpurf/Tri-CGC/README.md

 ## License

+## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is released for academic and non-commercial research use only.

+Commercial use is prohibited without prior written permission.

+See the LICENSE file for details.